 In the last couple years, Will Smith has tried so hard to distance himself from his nineties’ Will Smith persona that I’d all but forgotten how charming it actually is.
-Even at age 44, he can pull off the young rebel, evoking a man who still marvels at the world and goes to bat for the little people.
+Even at age forty-four, he can pull off the young rebel, evoking a man who still marvels at the world and goes to bat for the little people.
 If his “hip” slang and mannerisms strike you as grossly outdated, just remember that his character in Men in Black 3 has been functioning outside of mainstream society for nearly fifteen years.

 For those of you who don’t remember, the original Men in Black (1997) starred Smith and Tommy Lee Jones as Agents J and K respectively.
 Based on the Marvel comic book series by Lowell Cunningham, it told of a secret government organisation dedicated to maintaining law and order among the nation’s extraterrestrial populace, much like beat cops protecting the peace in between doughnut breaks.
 Since then, the franchise has become more about J and K’s friendship, with the former playing the petulant rookie and the latter, the jaded veteran.